 Every resident of Israel is insured for healthcare under the National Health Insurance Law, through payment of monthly premiums to the National Insurance Institute (Bituach Leumi).
-New Olim, Ktinim Chozrim and Ezrachim Olim are entitled to up to one year of free health insurance for the basic level of coverage, if they are not working.
+New Olim, Ktinim Chozrim and Ezrachim Olim are entitled to up to six months of free health insurance for the basic level of coverage, if they are not working.
 Once this benefit comes to an end, all citizens, regardless of employment status or age (for those 18 and over), with the exception for soldiers who are actively serving, must pay contributions.
 For more information on Bituach Leumi please see the following link.

 Every resident can choose one of the four health plans (Clalit, Leumit, Maccabi and Meuhedet) regardless of age, pre-existing condition(s) or state of health.
 The plans provide identical basic baskets of services, as required by law, but availability of services may differ by location.
 These include doctor visits, diagnostic and laboratory services, hospitalization including births, and discounts on prescription medications.
 Note that not every type of service, treatment or prescription is available in the basket.
 It is possible to purchase supplementary insurance (Bituach Mashlim) from your health plan in order to receive wider coverage, including dental and optical plans.
 Supplemental insurance is not free and services available will vary based on the Kuppat Cholim.
 Fees are listed on each of the Kuppot websites or you can check the Ministry of Health’s online comparison by clicking here (note: the comparison is currently in Hebrew only).
 See Kupot Cholim (Health Plans) for more information.
 Network with others within your age group to understand which Kuppah is popular in your community of choice, availability of English speaking doctors, services, and so forth.